gramjos/GetGitHubRepoNames/README.md

 ## Scraping Github with Bash
-In a previus version of this script functionality only inlcuded displaying the public facing repositories of a given user.
+In a previous version of this script functionality only inlcuded displaying the public facing repositories of a given user.
 The below graphic  illustrates this in two commands:<br>
 - `cat repoName.sh`
-  - verfiying what will be exevuted
+  - verfiying what will be executed
 - `source repoName.sh && listRepos`
   - import file into the current shell environment & run